Harpo3/archsimian/README.md

 Even if you choose to not use ArchSimian, the below configuration changes are useful for configuring your library to access it via your Linux distribution.
 The below configuration worked for me:

 MM4 Configuration – Under Tools > Options > Library, enable the following: Infer file properties from filenames, use Tags then inferred properties; Get album titles and track numbers for tags only; Scan file directories for artwork; Update file info from tags when rescanning files.
-Under  Tools > Options > Library > Tags & Playlists, enable ID3v2 tags; ASCII ****CHANGED+ UTF-16 (when needed) TO *****ASCII Always; Update tags when editing properties; enable ‘Use Unicode (UTF-8 encoding) for M3U playlists, Warn when duplicate files are added; for artwork, Save image to file folder, First image per album/series: folder.jpg.
+Under  Tools > Options > Library > Tags & Playlists, enable ID3v2 tags; ASCII Always; Update tags when editing properties; enable ‘Use Unicode (UTF-8 encoding) for M3U playlists, Warn when duplicate files are added; for artwork, Save image to file folder, First image per album/series: folder.jpg.

 Tools > Options > Library > Appearance > Ignore prefixes